Entanglement harvesting from conformal vacuums between two Unruh-DeWitt detectors moving along null paths: Introduction

 We organize this paper in the following way.
 In Sec. \ref{Sec:model-set-up} we start with a brief overview of the model set-up for entanglement harvesting with two two-level point-like atomic detectors interacting with the background massless real scalar field through monopole couplings.
 This section elucidates the entanglement harvesting condition, the measure of the harvested entanglement (the concurrence), and the total correlation (the mutual information).
 In Sec. \ref{Sec:conformal-vacuum} we illuminate the importance of conformal vacuum in curved spacetimes to formulate quantum field theory and briefly discuss the construction of these vacuums in FLRW and $(1+1)$ dimensional Schwarzschild spacetimes.
 Subsequently, in Sec. \ref{Sec:Greens-fn-null-paths} we consider a massless conformally invariant scalar field in these spacetimes and construct the necessary Green's functions for observers in null trajectories.
 In Sec. \ref{Sec:entanglement-harvesting} we study the entanglement harvesting condition from the conformal vacuum in the spacetimes as mentioned earlier and also study the entanglement measure concurrence.
+Furthermore, in Sec. \ref{Sec:Entanglement-estimator} we provide a discussion on the origin of the harvested entanglement.
+In particular, we try to understand how much of the harvested entanglement is from the background field state, considered truly harvested, and how much is due to communication between the detectors.
 In the following section \ref{Sec:Mutual-information} we investigate the mutual information in the considered spacetimes.
 We conclude this work in Sec. \ref{Sec:discussion} with a discussion of our findings.